-Suspected Egregor affiliates arrested
+Suspected Egregor operators arrested

-In February 2021, alleged Egregor affiliates were arrested in Ukraine following a joint investigation by French and Ukrainian police, which was coordinated by Europol.
-Investigators were able to track down the unnamed suspects by following the flow of bitcoins being handled by the alleged affiliates.
+In February 2021, alleged Egregor operators were arrested in Ukraine following a joint investigation by French and Ukrainian police, which was coordinated by Europol.
+Investigators were able to track down the unnamed suspects by following the flow of bitcoins being handled by the alleged operators.
 According to France Inter, the arrested suspects provided hacking, logistical and financial support for the Egregor group.
 On February 17, 2021, the Ukrainian Security Service confirmed an undisclosed number of arrests in connection with the Egregor operation.

 The group’s extortion site went offline around the time of the arrests, making it impossible for victims to pay a ransom or contact the ransomware group.
 It’s worth noting that the Egregor extortion site had been going offline intermittently for some time prior to the arrests, so it’s possible that the disruption is unrelated.